iancanada/McFIFOdisplay/README.md

 1. Arduino board
 2. Any LCD shield for Arduion such as DRF0009

-Cable connections between McFIFO and Arduino board McFIFO    Arduino
+Cable connections between McFIFO and Arduino board:

+McFIFO    Arduino
 Txd       RX
 +5V       +5V
 GND       GND

 Clone or download this project, upload target code into Arduino board Enjoy!